baldapps/artemis/README.md

 Please report bugs in the GitHub issue tracker.

+## Known problems

+Static and const checker can report false positive until CDT 9.10 if array operations are involved.
+Use CDT with version greater than or equal to 9.11.

 ## License

 Licensed under the Eclipse Public License, Version 2.0 (the "License");